ruixing76/alta2023/src/pages/programme/index.md

 * 14:50 [BioNLP Tutorial](/tutorial) Part 2
 * 16:30 End

+Tutorial attendees are encouraged to fill out [this feedback form](https://forms.gle/Z8Tt6vzwvnm9u7729) after the tutorial.

+There is a [Sydney NLP Meetup event](https://www.meetup.com/Sydney-Natural-Language-Processing-Meetup/events/266866710) showcasing some previews of ALTA talks on Wednesday evening which ALTA participants are encouraged to attend if they want to join a fun social event with members of the NLP community in Sydney (or cannot attend all of the talks at the conference itself).

 ## 5th December (Thursday) Day 1

 _The ALTA sessions and shared sessions will be in room CB11.00.405 – In [UTS Building 11](https://goo.gl/maps/ixQRd94JR9BU8d2z9) on the ground floor.
 The [concurrent ADCS sessions](http://adcs-conference.org/2019/programme.html) will be close by in CB11.00.401_